Keep the Trail Access info current...

-Pipeline and Bungaroo tracks to Stepping Stones Crossing is a 3.6km, grade 4 Return hike located in the Garigal National Park, NSW.
+Pipeline and Bungaroo tracks to Stepping Stones Crossing is a 3.6km, grade 4 return hike, located in the Garigal National Park, New South Wales.
 The hike should take approximately 1.5hrs to complete.

 Leave suburbia behind as you follow Pipeline and Bungaroo tracks to Stepping Stones Crossing.
 Starting in St Ives on Sydney’s upper north shore, this short walk comprises two adjoining tracks leading to Middle Harbour Creek.